 Distance from the parking: Vary

-Road access: A high-clearance 4WD vehicle is recommended, the road can be inaccessible during wet weather
+Road access: A high-clearance 4WD vehicle, the road can be inaccessible during wet weather

 Day-use fees: None